Mary Jane Watson: All-New, All-Different Marvel

 After "Civil War II", Tony was put into a comatose state and his body went missing due to his own covert machinations.
 Mary Jane along with Riri Williams and Amanda Armstrong went on a search for him, and it was not until F.R.I.D.A.Y. made a calculated analysis that the A.I. duplicate of Tony would know exactly where to find him.
 However, Tony was continually complicating the search by sending them to other locations, believing he needed his privacy until he was finally ready.

-After Peter's company went belly up, and he got a new career as the Daily Bugle's science editor, Mary Jane started being more supportive of Peter getting his life back on track.
+After Peter's company went belly up during the "Secret Empire" storyline and he got a new career as the Daily Bugle's science editor, Mary Jane started being more supportive of Peter getting his life back on track.
 After a less than stellar Alchemax demonstration, Mary Jane and Peter started being more romantically involved, but as Peter still wore his Spider-Man suit, Mary Jane was conflicted: she wanted Peter to stop being Spider-Man but people really counted on him and she did not want to be the one to do that.
 She has Peter exit her apartment as Spider-Man so if anyone sees they will just think she was talking with him because she knows Stark.

 After Norman Osborn becomes the Red Goblin, MJ received a warning from Peter and adjusted Stark Tower's defences against a Symbiote intruder.
 However, because Venom arrived before Red Goblin, the defenses only injured Venom and had no effect on the Red Goblin.
 Surviving with minor injuries after a short skirmish, MJ urged Peter to absorb the Venom Symbiote, which would give him the edge to stop his arch-enemy.
 She, along with others attacked by Red Goblin, were cured of his Carnage spikes by Flash Thompson with the Anti-Venom symbiote.